tubearchivist/tubearchivist/README.md

 You can follow the logs with `docker compose logs -f`.
 Once it's ready it will print something like `celery@1234567890ab ready`.
 At this point you should be able to go to `http://your-host:8000` and log in with the `TA_USER`/`TA_PASSWORD` credentials.

+You can bring the application down by running `docker compose down` in the same directory.

 Use the *latest* (the default) or a named semantic version tag for the docker images.
 The *unstable* tag is for intermediate testing and as the name implies, is **unstable** and not be used on your main installation but in a [testing environment](CONTRIBUTING.md).

 ## Installation Details